Last Updated: October 2, 2021

 By the end of 2022, for the first time in history, there will be more IoT gadgets online than there are traditional devices like laptops, smartphones, PCs, and landline phones.
 By 2025 the number of active IoT devices will surge to over 21 billion.
 Growth will continue in the years to follow and will be one of the most unshakable internet of things trends.

 No wonder the short-term outlook for the IoT market inspires such excitement.
-Its size already is $151 billion and will explode to an astounding $1.5 trillion by 2025.
+Its size already is more than $151 billion and will explode to an astounding $1.5 trillion by 2025.

 The consumer segment will be a significant engine for growth.
 The number of internet users around the globe is increasing, and so is the use of smart devices.
 People are embracing the convenience of controlling their homes through mobile apps.
 Just think about it: why should you wonder if there’s cold beer at home when you can just ask your fridge?